andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-verterans-day.md

 front lines that when the armistice went into effect we found out about it a day later," Sackett recalls.

-Following the signing of the armistice, Sacket was transfered to the west coast of France where he worked on the French roads while he waited for transportation back home.
+Following the signing of the armistice, Sackett was transferred to the west coast of France where he worked on the French roads while he waited for transportation back home.
 At the time, he remembers, all troops were returned by ship rather than airplane.
 It took several months to transport all the troops and those who saw direct combat were returned home first.
-The rebuilding of the roads had a duo purpose: to return the country to pre-war condition and to provide jobs for the American soldiers remaing in Europe.
+The rebuilding of the roads had a duo purpose: to return the country to pre-war condition and to provide jobs for the American soldiers remaining in Europe.

 While in France, Sackett met up with Louis Geiermann of Dearborn, Michigan.
 There were the youngest soldiers in their company